 Or maybe you might even be in the 33% tax bracket if you are at the pre‑retirement phase and are a high income earner.
 The top tax rate is 35% for those earning $379,150 and above.

-- how old do you have to be to withdraw from a ROTH
+- how old do i have to be to withdraw from traditional ira